Mahimaraikwar28/Assesment/README.md

 ### Code Explaination:

-1.Initialize an empty object 'frequencymap', it is used to store the frequency count of software names.
+1.Initialize an empty object 'softwaremap', it is used to store the frequency count of software names.

 2.Iterate a loop over the 'results' array.Array name results contains a 'date' property and a 'software' property.